 Kern County Accident Attorneys

-Contact our award-winning law firm if you need an accident attorney in Kern County.
-The experienced legal professionals at Arash Law led by Arash Khorsandi, Esq. can help you with every aspect of your personal injury case.
-You may receive financial compensation commensurate with the nature and extent of your injuries.
-Also, you can recover non-economic damages for the pain and suffering you endured due to your injuries.
+Contact our law firm if you need an accident attorney in Kern County to help you with the legal aspect of your personal injury case.
+You may be able to seek compensation depending on the nature and extent of your injuries.
+You can pursue damages for lost wages and future earnings if you missed work due to your injuries.
+Also, you can seek non-economic damages for the pain and suffering you endured due to your injuries.

-Motor vehicle accidents are one of the most common causes of personal injury in Kern County.
-Approximately 3,400 individuals died in car accidents in California in 2015.
-250,000 people suffered personal injuries during automobile accidents in 2015 in California.
-The type of car accident that occurs can affect the kinds of injuries suffered by drivers and passengers.
+Car accidents are one of the most common causes of personal injury in Kern County.
+Approximately 3,400 individuals died in car accidents in California in 2015, while roughly 250,000 people suffered personal injuries.
+In 2023, there were 3,930 traffic accidents in Kern County, which resulted in 175 fatalities and 5,841 injuries.

 The most common automobile accidents that occur in Kern County include:

-- Head-on collisions – Two vehicles strike each head-on during these accidents.
+- Head-on Collisions — Two vehicles strike each other head-on during these accidents.

 An individual’s negligent or reckless conduct typically causes traffic collisions.
 Some of the negligent acts that cause accidents include: